 While most of the learning in the inherited atelier model of architectural education is one-on-one with an instructor, the professional practice of architecture is much more collaborative.
 In the office, work is handed off and discussed at length by groups to the point where individual authorship is nearly impossible to attribute.
 For this reason, it is important in most cases for students to learn collaborative design methods in school.
 Does donning a VR headset and cutting oneself off from other students in a virtual design environment reduce collaboration?
 Not necessarily.
 In virtual design, designers meet represented by avatars in a virtual environment to design a building or space.
 Several software applications are now available for architectural design in extended reality.
-The VR-based architectural design application used in the pilot project described here is called Prospect.
+The VRbased architectural design application used in the pilot project described here is called Prospect.
 Prospect is a VR-based 3D design modeling software that enables its users to test concepts quickly in an immersive, true-to-scale environment.
 It is compatible with the design software that students are familiar with including SketchUp, Revit, Rhino, and Grasshopper.
 With Prospect, students in the pilot course can design in the virtual reality environment, in effect designing in three dimensions in a way that is not possible in 2D-based modeling software.
 And because it is VR-based, students can work together simultaneously on the same 3D model.
 Student work can also be presented in 3D experiences such as walk-throughs and flythroughs.
-This NXR technology, as well as others too numerous to describe in detail in this paper, can support the learning objectives and learning experiences of nature-based extended reality courses.
-Some can even be integrated with existing natural sites to create hybrid, augmented reality environments offering some of the advantages of virtual design and those of direct, on-site experience of building sites and nature.
+This NXR technology, as well as others too numerous to describe in detail in this paper, can support the learning objectives and learning experiences of naturebased extended reality environments offering some of the advantages of virtual design and those of direct, on-site experience of building sites and nature.